 But years of neglect from a series of owners who didn’t know what to do with the property pushed it into second and even third tier status – a tattered, worn, dingy place that you stayed at if you couldn’t afford something better or if everything other hotel was full.

-Now, finally, The Plaza has gotten a rebirth that could very well return it to icon status.
-Tens of millions of dollars have been spent on a top to bottom transformation of the property and the result is nothing short of a miracle that has turned the property into one of the best hotels in Downtown Vegas and probably the best deal in the entire city.
+Then The Plaza got a rebirth that helped if not return it to icon status, at least made it a player in the crowded Downtown Vegas field.
+Tens of millions of dollars have been spent on a top to bottom transformation of the property and the result is nothing short of a miracle that has turned the property into one of the really good option for your next Vegas vacation, especially if you want to save money.

 But probably the coolest thing they have done with the hotel is maintain a sense of history, both for the hotel and the neighborhood.
 Although they have put in a lot of new stuff, there is still a lot of refurbished “classic” stuff including some gorgeous chandeliers in the lobby.
 And check out the amazing black and white photography of old Vegas in the rooms and scattered around the hotel – it’ll have you shouting “Vegas Baby!” for sure.

-The rooms are sleek and stylish, done in warm earth tones that include modern furnishings, 32″ flat-screen televisions, built in desks, and fine fixtures in the bathrooms.
-The change from the old rooms is night and day – a dramatic improvement that makes them among the nicest in Downtown Las Vegas by a mile and puts the on par with mid-level hotels on The Strip.
+The rooms are sleek and stylish, with two flavors – the newer “Luxe” rooms, which darker black and grey tones, 49″ TVs, Amazon Echo Dots, and a bunch of other niceties.
+The “Deluxe” rooms are done in warm earth tones that include modern furnishings, 32″ flat-screen televisions, built in desks, and fine fixtures in the bathrooms.
 Rooms are generously sized although the bathrooms are pretty small so you’ll have to set up a schedule if you are sharing it with someone.

-Amenities are pretty standard and include wireless Internet, an in-room safe, clock radio, irons and boards, hair dryers, and other niceties.
+Amenities are pretty standard and include wireless Internet, an in-room safe, clock radio, irons and boards, hair dryers, and the like

 Mind you, these digs will never compete with the $300 per night rooms on The Strip but they also won’t cost you $300 per night, so take the “nicer than they were before” thing and run with it.